 Conclusion

-These are some of the factors which you to consider before forming your opinion on the matter.
+These are some of the factors that you need to consider before forming your opinion on the matter.
 The gist of it is if you only want to play games at 1080p then 8GB will be adequate but for multitasking, streaming, or for playing games at a higher resolution 8GB RAM is just not enough.